Skip to main content

 Every middleware function receives an inner handler and returns a new handler that wraps the original.
 This wrapper can:

-- Inspect requests before passing them to the inner handler
+• Inspect requests before passing them to the inner handler.

-- Modify requests by creating new request objects
+• Modify requests by creating new request objects.

-- Short-circuit processing by returning a response without calling the inner handler
+• Short-circuit processing by returning a response without calling the inner handler.

-- Transform responses after the inner handler completes
+• Transform responses after the inner handler completes.

-- Handle errors that occur in the inner handler
+• Handle errors that occur in the inner handler.

-return (Handler innerHandler) {
+return (final Handler innerHandler) {

-return (NewContext ctx) async {
+return (final Request ctx) async {

 final result = await innerHandler(ctx);